-Probably one of the most commonly known mosquito carried disease is malaria, because it has had such a bad impact in African regions.
-It is a mosquito borne disease that is caused by a parasite called plasmodium.
-The specific species of mosquitoes that carries malaria is the Anopheles mosquito more specifically females of this kind of mosquitoes.
-This specie favor tropical and subtropical climates so it is common in many parts of Africa, India and in the middle parts of South America.
-But there have been some cases of Malaria in the US too, however the US always aggressively controls mosquitoes therefore there aren’t many cases of Malaria anymore in the US.
-Some of the symptoms of malaria are chills, fever and other flu-like symptoms, so if you have been to Africa or other Malaria positive regions and have developed these symptoms please contact your doctor, because untreated Malaria can develop severe complications and can result even in death.
+Probably one of the most commonly known mosquito-carried diseases is malaria because it has had such a bad impact in African regions.
+It is a mosquito-borne disease that is caused by a parasite called Plasmodium.
+The specific species of mosquitoes that carry malaria is the Anopheles mosquito more specifically females of this kind of mosquitoes.
+These species favor tropical and subtropical climates so it is common in many parts of Africa, India and in the middle parts of South America.
+But there have been some cases of Malaria in the US too, however, the US always aggressively controls mosquitoes, therefore, there aren’t many cases of Malaria anymore in the US.
+Some of the symptoms of malaria are chills, fever, and other flu-like symptoms, so if you have been to Africa or other Malaria positive regions and have developed these symptoms please contact your doctor, because untreated Malaria can develop severe complications and can result even in death.

 Much like ticks mosquitoes can carry also encephalitis.
-There are many different kind of encephalitis.
-For example there are Eastern Equine Encephalitis that can affect horses, hence the name, as well as people and is carried by mosquitoes.
+There are many different kinds of encephalitis.
+For example, there are Eastern Equine Encephalitis that can affect horses, hence the name, as well as people and is carried by mosquitoes.
 This encephalitis is common to freshwater swampland such as Atlantic and Gulf Coast states of the US, in South America and also the Caribbean.
-But the Western Equine Encephalitis can affect again horses, birds, other animals and humans too, and is found in US, Canada and Mexico.
-Then there is St. Louis encephalitis that can affect humans, birds and other mammals and is common to US and along the Gulf of Mexico.
-LaCrosse Encephalitis is carried by a specific mosquito – the tree-hole mosquito and is common to US more specifically the Appalachian region.
-And lastly Japanese Encephalitis is mosquito carried virus that is common to Asia and western Pacific regions.
-Although there is vaccine for this Encephalitis it still can cause severe complications and even death.
+But the Western Equine Encephalitis can affect again horses, birds, other animals and humans too, and is found in the US, Canada, and Mexico.
+Then there is St. Louis encephalitis that can affect humans, birds, and other mammals and is common to the US and along the Gulf of Mexico.
+LaCrosse Encephalitis is carried by a specific mosquito – the tree-hole mosquito and is common to the US more specifically the Appalachian region.
+And lastly, Japanese Encephalitis is a mosquito-carried virus that is common to Asia and western Pacific regions.
+Although there is a vaccine for this Encephalitis it still can cause severe complications and even death.

 West Nile Virus

-This virus also is common disease that mosquitoes transmit to us humans as well as to animals.
-This virus differently to previous diseases isn’t as deadly and you can avoid from it with bug sprays and the right clothing.
-In fact most people don’t even develop symptoms and about 1 in 5 people might develop fever, headache, vomiting body pains or rash.
+This virus also is a common disease that mosquitoes transmit to us humans as well as to animals.
+This virus differently to previous diseases isn’t as deadly and you can avoid it by using bug sprays and the right clothing.
+In fact, most people don’t even develop symptoms and about 1 in 5 people might develop fever, headache, vomiting body pains or rash.
 Only about 1% of infected people develop serious symptoms and require excessive treatment.
-This virus is common to the US, Canada, in South Europe, Africa, Australia, Middle East and India regions.
+This virus is common to the US, Canada, southern Europe, Africa, Australia, Middle East and India regions.